fredpengpkuphy/fredpengpkuphy.github.io/_pages/about.md

 Research interest
 ======
 My research interest mainly focuses on physics of AI.
-Instead of improving the number of model parameters without any consideration, I believe that to achieve AGI, we need a more fundamental understanding of AI.
-Through experiments that progress from simple to complex, we can discover patterns and thereby establish a complete physical model of the AI system.
-This physical model can then guide us in designing more advanced and reasonable models.

-To be more detailed, I'm interested in the training dynamics of LLMs, the essence behind the neural scaling law.
-I'm also developing my interest in physics-guided generative models.

 Research experience
 ======
 My first research project started from my freshman year, in which I conducted a project with an engineering-oriented approach advised by [Yinjun Wu](https://wuyinjun-1993.github.io/) from [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn).
 The core of it was to leverage the context learning capabilities of the large language model and the retrieval-augmented generation technology to enhance the image reasoning ability of the LLMs.
 The project has reached the final stage.

-My second research project(advised by [Ziming Liu](https://kindxiaoming.github.io/)) is about the bias of activation functions, in which I attempt to investigate the influence of the activation function bias on initialization, training stability and convergence performance.
-I am currently trying to adjust the activation values by means of shifting, scaling, and even by trying to incorporate new normalization layers in order to optimize the training process.
+My second research project(advised by [Ziming Liu](https://kindxiaoming.github.io/)) is about the bias of activation functions, in which I attempt to investigate the influence of the activation function bias on training dynamics.
 The project is still in the early stage.

 Competition experience
 ======